Wireless-Innovation-Forum/Spectrum-Access-System/data/research/README.md

 Currently are provided the following data

-## Deployment Models
+## Global deployment model

+The Nation wide deployment model are provided in zipped CSV format:
+ - NationWide_CatA.csv
+ - NationWide_CatB.csv

+## Per-DPA deployment models

-The per-DPA deployment model used by numerous studies  done by NTIA and NIST.
+The per-DPA deployment model used by numerous studies is done by NTIA and NIST.
 Useful for any study requiring a more realistic set of CBSD deployment models taking into account population, etc..